Summary of Financial Results for First Half FY11/2025 (December 2024 to May 2025)

 The Company’s situation

-• Continuing from the previous quarter, demand for protein ingredients in Japan remained high, and sales volumes were favorable.
+• Domestic demand for protein ingredients remained high, and sales volume continued to perform well.

 Topics